National Minimum Drinking Age Act

 Despite its name, this act did not outlaw the consumption of alcoholic beverages by those under 21 years of age, just their purchase or public possession.
 However, Alabama, Arkansas, Idaho, New Hampshire, and West Virginia, extended the law into an outright ban.
 The minimum purchase and drinking ages is a state law, and most states still permit "underage" consumption of alcohol in some circumstances.
 In some states, no restriction on private consumption is made, while in other states, consumption is only allowed in specific locations, in the presence of consenting and supervising family members, as in the states of Colorado, Maryland, Montana, New York, Texas, Oregon, Washington, Wisconsin, and Wyoming.
-Some states even allow persons under 21 years of age drink alcohol in public places, such as in Ohio, Texas, Massachusetts and Louisiana as long as the parent or guardian consents to it and is the one that buys the alcohol and is at least 21 years old.
+Some states even allow persons under 21 years of age to drink alcohol in public places, such as in Ohio, Texas, Massachusetts and Louisiana as long as the parent or guardian consents to it and is the one that buys the alcohol and is at least 21 years old.
 The act also does not seek to criminalize alcohol consumption during religious occasions (e.g., communion wines, Kiddush).

-The act was expressly upheld as constitutional in 1987 by the United States Supreme Court in South Dakota v.
+The act was upheld as constitutional in 1987 by the United States Supreme Court in South Dakota v.
 Dole.

 History

 Legislation concerning the legal minimum drinking age in the United States can be traced back to the days of Prohibition.
-In 1920, the 18th Amendment to the U.S. Constitution declared it illegal to manufacture, transport, or sell intoxicating liquors.
-This was repealed with the passing of the 21st Amendment in 1933, which was followed by the adoption of minimum legal drinking age policies in all states, with most states electing a minimum legal drinking age (MLDA) of 21.
+In 1920, the Eighteenth Amendment to the U.S. Constitution declared it illegal to manufacture, transport, or sell intoxicating liquors.
+This was repealed with the passing of the Twenty-first Amendment in 1933, which was followed by the adoption of minimum legal drinking age policies in all states, with most states electing a minimum legal drinking age (MLDA) of 21.
 Between 1970 and 1975, 29 states lowered the MLDA from 21 to 18, 19, or 20.
-This was primarily due to the passing of the 26th Amendment, which lowered the required voting age from 21 to 18.
+This was primarily due to the passing of the Twenty-sixth Amendment, which lowered the required voting age from 21 to 18.

 During the 1960s, both Congress and the state legislatures came under increasing pressure to lower the minimum voting age from 21 to 18.
 This was in large part due to the Vietnam War, in which many young men who were ineligible to vote (or legally drink) were conscripted to fight in the war, thus lacking any means to influence the people sending them off to risk their lives.
 "Old enough to fight, old enough to vote," was a common slogan used by proponents of lowering the voting age.
 The slogan traced its roots to World War II, when President Franklin D. Roosevelt lowered the military draft age to 18.
 With the lowering of the voting age to 18, the minimum legal drinking age (MLDA) was similarly lowered under the notion that by being able to vote (and for males, be subject to being involuntarily drafted into the enlisted ranks of the military), one should also be able to legally consume alcoholic beverages.